Please note that these regulations apply to any national adopting from Bulgaria intending to live outside Bulgaria.

 The Hague Convention adoption cases require two interviews at the Consular Section in Sofia.

 1. Provisional interview: After the Bulgarian Ministry of Justice has offered a child to the prospective adoptive parent(s) and they have accepted the child and filed an I-800 with USCIS, the immigration service will send the approved I-800 to the U.S. Embassy in Sofia.
-At that point, either the adoptive parents or their representative in Bulgaria file a provisional visa application by submitting a passport-size photograph (5x5 cm), Forms DS 230-I and DS 230-II and paying a $400.00 visa fee.
+At that point, either the adoptive parents or their representative in Bulgaria file a provisional visa application by submitting a passport-size photograph (5x5 cm), Forms DS-260 and paying a $325.00 visa fee.
 Before prospective adoptive parents gain legal custody of a child they must have completed the application processing of the I-800A and the petition form I-800 at USCIS.

 The interviewing officer reviews all documents which are part of the I-800 form and if they are in order, the Embassy issues a letter and sends it to the Bulgarian Ministry of Justice stating that the case meets all requirements of the Hague Convention.
 The Ministry of Justice may then proceed with the adoption process by sending the case to Sofia City Court.